The Encyclopedia of American Songs and Musicals

 Actors : Victor Moore, Dick Powell, Joan Blondell, Glenda Farrell, Lee Dixon

 Released on December 28th, 1936 it was one of the major successes of the musical in 1937.
 It is well known that even the best veins will eventually run out and that the public grows tired of recipes that seem to have done their time but the fourth part of the series is not a simple remake of the preceding, it moves away from it even by the working-out of a storyline which, while having once more for background the creation of a show, leads the audience through a series of calculations and plots whose humor is matched only by the sometimes saucy character.
 Imagine for a moment a hypochondriac theater manager persuaded to be at the article of death and two shameless assistants who lost in stock exchange the money intended for the production of the musical.
 So why not subscribe to the so-called dying a life insurance and enjoy the hoard that will relate his death to fund the expected show.
 This is in short the plot of this story which between ploys and contrivances eventually falls into the trap of Cupid and sends the protagonists in the arms of each other.

 We find in the leading roles Dick Powell and Joan Blondell,

 just married in the real life as well as Glenda Farrell, more accustomed to the dramatic register but who is doing pleasantly well.

-Let us quote also With Plenty of Money and You written Harry Warren and Al Dubin, et performed by impeccable Dick Powell which is one of the best moments of the movie.
+Let us quote also With Plenty of Money and You written by Harry Warren and Al Dubin, performed by perfect Dick Powell which is one of the best moments of the movie.
 The song will be moreover covered by many artists.